loktar00/JQuery-Snowfall/readme.md

 maxSize,
 minSpeed,
 maxSpeed,
-round, 		true or false, makes the snowflakes rounded if the browser supports it. shadow		true or false, gives the snowflakes a shadow if the browser supports it.
+fps,			equalizes the animation to the given framerate, default 30 round,		true or false, makes the snowflakes rounded if the browser supports it. shadow		true or false, gives the snowflakes a shadow if the browser supports it.
 ```